What is the average salary in South Carolina?

 According to the Missouri Economic Research and Information Center, South Carolina ranks as the 11th most affordable state in the US, making it an attractive option for those seeking affordable living with decent earning opportunities.

-But which cities and counties offer the highest average salaries?
+But which cities and counties offer the highest average salaries in South Carolina?